 Sean is a qualified Leadership and Executive Business Coaching Practitioner and delivered personal development programmes to school leavers to help them in their transition to the workplace.
 Sean remains a committed and competitive rugby player who exemplifies the phrase “never too old to learn new skills” and is an excellent role model to younger teammates both on and off the pitch.
 Sean holds dear the true meaning of ‘community’.

-Archie is a member of the Institute of Chartered Accountants in England and Wales and a Trainee Solicitor.
-He has experience advising large financial services and corporate energy clients on a number of tax, accounting and legal issues.
+Archie is a solicitor and a chartered accountant.
+He has experience advising large financial services and corporate clients on a number of tax, accounting and legal issues.

-Archie has played rugby for 14 years, and having moved around the country has played for a variety of teams in Lincolnshire, Yorkshire, Norfolk, Essex, London and Nottingham.
+Archie has played rugby for the majority of his life and having moved around the country has played for a variety of teams in Lincolnshire, Yorkshire, Norfolk, Essex, London and Nottingham.
 He joined East Grinstead Rugby Football Club in 2019 after moving to the area and became a member of the club’s Leadership Team in 2020.

 Antony has over 20 years experience in broadcasting and more than 35 as a volunteer with various organisations, many involving young people and supporting those in need.